 Please contact our nursing staff on 07 55 300 482, visit them in person or ask your doctor to make an appointment for you.

-For admissions to the Gold Coast Private Hospital Day Surgery Unit please present at Day of Surgery Admissions (DOSA) located on the ground level, opposite the elevators.
+For admissions to the Gold Coast Private Hospital Day Surgery Unit please present at Day of Surgery Admissions (DOSA) located on level 1, opposite the elevators.

 Before your procedure

 On arrival to the unit you will be asked to wait in one of our comfortable recliner chairs.
 There is limited space available in the unit, but you are welcome to be accompanied by a member of your family or a friend..

 Your personal items will be identified and stored safely.
 It is important that you do not bring any valuables with you on admission.
 A member of the nursing staff will finalise your admission and you will be asked to change into your theatre garments and a dressing gown.